-Another big bonus that comes with getting collision insurance through your travel insurance provider is that if you do damage your rental car, it won’t impact your car insurance rates at home.
-As many have learned the hard way, getting into an accident can drastically increase your monthly insurance fees, so this is the best way to avoid that.
+Another big bonus that comes with getting collision insurance through your travel insurance provider is that if you do damage your rental car, it won’t impact your vehicle insurance rates at home.
+As many travelers have learned the hard way, getting into an accident can drastically increase your monthly insurance fees, so this is the best way to avoid that.

 The most important thing to note is that this insurance does not cover damages to the other vehicle or any non-policyholder medical expenses incurred as a result of the accident.
-There is no personal

-Finally, the collision insurance add-on won’t cover all types of vehicles and some rental companies simply won’t accept outside insurance.
+Finally, the rental collision insurance add-on won’t cover all types of vehicles and some rental companies simply won’t accept outside insurance.
 If you’re planning to rent a motorcycle or RV, for example, you’ll likely need a particular insurance policy through the rental company.
-But when it comes to your basic rental car, your best bet is to look into which companies accept outside insurance and select the add-on option when you choose your travel insurance plan.
+But when it comes to your basic rental car, your best bet is to look into which companies accept outside coverage and select the add-on rental insurance option when you choose your travel insurance plan.
 It’ll save you a whole lot of time, money, and worry.